HEROES: Former NYPD Commissioner Kerik's Son Among Squad That Killed Jersey City Shooters

 Newark Police Detective Joseph Kerik, an emergency services veteran, was treated for bruises at Jersey City Medical Center after his act of heroism, said his father, who lives in Franklin Lakes.

-The 34-year-old Paramus Catholic graduate has been working with a federal task force that was among the units that converged on the Greenville section Tuesday during a police shootout with a couple who witnesses said were armed with rifles.
+The 34-year-old Paramus High School graduate has been working with a federal task force that was among the units that converged on the Greenville section Tuesday during a police shootout with a couple who witnesses said were armed with rifles.

 Kerik and Jersey City Detectives Joziph Soliman and John Antman emerged from an armored truck driven by JCPD Officer Jimmy Frattini that slammed into the JC Kosher Supermarket, where the shooters had barricaded themselves, Bernard Kerik told Daily Voice early Wednesday.